theCreedo/Personal-Website/README.md

 **Day 7:** Fixing the image resizing.
 Did not fix it.

 **Day 8:** Added new links to resume and personal projects/descriptions with reformatted coloring.

+**Day 9:** Reordered Information in home page.
+Added more projects into the personal projects html part.
 ### 30-Day Project Folders
 * **Eric Lee** - [Github Website](https://github.com/theCreedo/theCreedo.github.io)